 So if you’ve been asking yourself why you should volunteer, I’m here to help you with a few quick examples of why choosing to volunteer has been hands down the best decision I have ever made.

-1. Why you should volunteer: experience new cultures
+1. To experience new cultures

 Have you ever found yourself in a rut?
-Working that 9-5 job, socializing with the same people and nothing exciting happening.
+Working that 9-5 job, socializing with the same people, and nothing exciting happening.
 Although people all over the world do need to work, there are so many different lifestyles and cultures that can completely change the way you think!

 Perhaps you want to experience a Fiesta in Spain, life in the Swiss Alps, or the beautiful colors of an Indian festival.
 When you are volunteering in a new country, you won’t just get to experience these, but many other culturally exciting events and sceneries as well.